 Common Substitutions for This Recipe

 Butternut squash soup is surprisingly versatile, and you can swap out ingredients fairly easily.

 - Coconut milk.
-This recipe is made with full-fat coconut milk so it more easily fits within any diet, but if you don’t’ have any on hand or aren’t a fan of the flavor, you can use heavy cream.
-You can also reduce the calorie count by substituting for natural nut milk like cashew, however, note that your soup will be thinner if you do so.
+This recipe is made with full-fat coconut milk so it more easily fits within any diet, but if you don’t have any on hand or aren’t a fan of the flavor, you can use heavy cream.
+You can also reduce the calorie count by using natural nut milks, like almond or cashew, but be aware that your soup will be thinner if you do so.

 Meat.
 This recipe is meatless, but you can feel free to add meat for additional protein or quality fat.
-Bacon, ham, pulled pork, or shredded chicken or turkey are all delicious additions.
+Bacon, ham, pulled pork, or shredded chicken or turkey are all tasty additions.

 - Oils.
 Don’t have any olive oil on hand?
-Swap out for all coconut oil.
+Use coconut oil.
 Don’t like the flavor of coconut oil?
 Try MCT oil, avocado oil, or macadamia nut oil.
 You can customize as you like!

 Enjoy the versatility of this recipe and make it your own!

 Winter squash, like acorn, spaghetti, and butternut squash, is a superfood, and one that you should be cramming into your diet NOW.